lilfolr/cits5503-book/Part2.md

 Note: `vpc-66e03803` is our default VPC ID, and can be found from [here](https://ap-southeast-2.console.aws.amazon.com/vpc/home?region=ap-southeast-2#vpcs:)

-If you now run
+If you now run:

 ```py
 >>> [x for x in vpc.security_groups.filter(GroupNames=['21301438_SG'])]
 [ec2.SecurityGroup(id='sg-1234567')]
 ```

-You should get 1 result. **Take note of the security group id.**
+You should get one result. **Take note of the security group id.**

 ### Modify Security Group